-By letter dated 26 February 2018, The Bank of New York Mellon SA/NV ("BNY") informed Deutsche Bank of its intention to seek indemnification for potential cum-ex related tax liabilities incurred by BHF Asset Servicing GmbH ("BAS") and/or Frankfurter Service Kapitalanlage-GmbH ("Service KAG", now named BNY Mellon Service Kapitalanlage-Gesellschaft mbH).
+In 2018, The Bank of New York Mellon SA/NV ("BNY") informed Deutsche Bank of its intention to seek indemnification for potential cum-ex related tax liabilities incurred by BHF Asset Servicing GmbH ("BAS") and/or Frankfurter Service Kapitalanlage-GmbH ("Service KAG", now named BNY Mellon Service Kapitalanlage-Gesellschaft mbH).
 Deutsche Bank had acquired BAS and Service KAG as part of the acquisition of Sal.
-Oppenheim in 2010 and sold them to BNY in the same year.
-BNY estimates the potential tax liability to amount to up to € 120 million (excluding interest of 6 per cent p.a.).
-In November and December 2020 counsel to BNY informed Deutsche Bank that BNY and / or Service KAG (among others) have received notices from tax authorities in the estimated amount with respect to cum-ex related trades by certain investment funds in 2009 and 2010.
+Oppenheim in 2010 and sold them to BNY later that year.
+BNY estimated the potential tax liability to be up to € 120 million (excluding interest of 6 per cent p.a.).
+In late 2020, counsel to BNY informed Deutsche Bank that BNY and/or Service KAG (among others) have received notices from tax authorities in the estimated amount with respect to cum-ex related trades by certain investment funds in 2009 and 2010.
 BNY has filed objections against the notices.
-Following receipt of payment orders from tax authorities in the amount of € 90.7 million in relation to some of the investment funds and after consultation with Deutsche Bank, BNY during 2021 to 2023 paid € 39.8 million to tax authorities.
-The remaining € 50.9 million were paid by third parties.
-On 25 September 2023, BNY received a further payment request in the amount of € 27.6 million regarding the remaining additional fund.
-In addition, BNY received from the Frankfurt Tax Office regarding another one of the investment funds a notice and payment request regarding penalty interest (Hinterziehungszinsen) in the amount of € 11.6 million with a payment deadline of 13 February 2023.
-BNY, after consultation with Deutsche Bank, applied for a suspension of enforcement (Aussetzung der Vollziehung) regarding the payment request.
+Following receipt of payment orders from tax authorities in the amount of € 118.3 million in relation to the investment funds and after consultation with Deutsche Bank, BNY paid € 53.6 million to tax authorities.
+A further € 50.9 million were paid by third parties.
+In addition, BNY received from the Frankfurt Tax Office regarding one of the investment funds a notice and payment request regarding penalty interest (Hinterziehungszinsen) in the amount of € 11.6 million.
+BNY, after consultation with Deutsche Bank, applied for a suspension of enforcement (Aussetzung der Vollziehung) regarding the payment request which is pending at the Fiscal Court of Hesse (Hessisches Finanzgericht).